Fire Alarm Inspection Services in Greater Houston, TX

 Testing frequencies vary by device type.
 Smoke detectors, heat detectors, manual pull stations, and waterflow switches are tested annually.
 Duct smoke detectors, fire alarm control unit functions, and notification appliances are tested annually.
 Batteries require visual inspection semi-annually and load testing annually.
 Emergency voice/alarm communications systems must be tested annually, with intelligibility verification at initial acceptance and after any modifications.

-Our Inspection Process
+The Inspection Process

-Vector Fire follows a structured four-step process for every commercial fire alarm inspection.
+The licensed contractors we connect you with follow a structured four-step process for every commercial fire alarm inspection.
 This approach ensures consistent results, minimal disruption to your operations, and complete code-compliant documentation.

 1